Incident statuses reference

 - From Resolved → no suggestion (the incident is closed)

-The suggestion is a default; you can pick any of the four statuses regardless of the current state.
+The suggestion is a default; you can pick any of the four ordinary incident statuses regardless of the current state.
 You can move backward (e.g., from Monitoring back to Identified if a fix didn’t hold), and you can skip statuses (e.g., go straight from Investigating to Resolved if the issue was a transient false alarm).

 The “update” status (legacy)